-Making your nephew’s favorite dessert for his birthday is intimidating, especially when your status as favorite aunt is at stake.
 And even more challenging when he’s just been diagnosed as prediabetic.
 So I needed to figure out how to make each ingredient in his beloved “nanner puddin” as low in sugar as I could.

 The result?

-I created a big birthday hug in a bowl that he loved just as much as the full-on sugar version!
+I created a big birthday hug in a bowl he loved just as much as the full-on sugar version!

-And even better, this Skinny Southern Banana Pudding is fast and no-bake!
-Make the instant pudding, mix in the sour cream and whipped topping, layer the bananas and vanilla wafers, set it in the fridge overnight and voila, you have a dish of dessert love!
+And even better, this Skinny Southern Banana Pudding is fast and no-bake.
+Make the instant pudding, mix in the sour cream and whipped topping, layer the bananas and vanilla wafers, set it in the fridge overnight, and voila, you have a dish of dessert love!

 Can I tell you how shocked I am that every single person in the family loved it?
 These people don’t like their favorite foods tampered with in any way.
 And they don’t hold back on their opinions of said foods.
 Doesn’t matter how long you’ve slaved away on it.
 You’re gonna know what they really think.